thex3family/thex3family-website/public/content/unlock-your-potential/principles/write-it-or-forget-it/index.md

 ## How to Implement "Write It or Forget It"

-Here are some practical ways to apply this principle in your life:
+Here are some practical ways to apply this principle:

 ### 1. Use a Simple Capture Tool